Fernão Mendes Pinto: Early life

 Pinto described his childhood as spartan.
 In 1521, hoping to improve the boy's prospects, an uncle took him to Lisbon.
 There, Pinto was employed in the household service of a noblewoman.
 After eighteen months or so, Pinto fled.
 At the docks, he was hired as a ship's boy on a cargo vessel bound for Setúbal.
 On the way, French pirates captured the ship and the passengers were set upon the shore at Alentejo.

-Pinto made his way to Setúbal, where he entered the service of Francisco de Faria, a knight of Santiago.
-He remained there for four years and then joined the service of Jorge de Lencastre, a master of the Order of Santiago (also an illegitimate son of King John II of Portugal).
+Pinto eventually made his way to Setúbal, where he entered the service of Francisco de Faria, a knight of Santiago.
+He remained there for four years and then joined the service of Jorge de Lencastre, a master of the Order of Santiago and an illegitimate son of King John II of Portugal.
 Pinto held that position for a number of years.
 Although comfortable, it held no promise of advancement.
 Therefore, at twenty-eight, Pinto left to join the Portuguese India Armadas.